overeemm/overeemm.github.com/_posts/2010-09-27-book-review-continuous-integration-in-net-by.markdown

 ---
 layout: posts
-title: bookreview Continuous Integration in .NET by Marcin Kawalerowicz and Craig Berntson
+title: bookreview - Continuous Integration in .NET by Marcin Kawalerowicz and Craig Berntson
 categories: [reading, bookreview]
 ---
-Disclaimer: I responded to a tweet of Manning (http://www.twitter.com/manningbooks) and received a free copy of the e-book (Book Review: Continuous Integration in .NET by Marcin Kawalerowicz and Craig Berntson, http://www.manning.com/kawalerowicz/) to review it.
-I reviewed chapter 1 to 11 released to the MEAP.
+_Disclaimer: I responded to a tweet of Manning ([http://www.twitter.com/manningbooks][1]) and received a free copy of the e-book to review it.
+I reviewed chapter 1 to 11 released to the MEAP._

+__[Continuous Integration in .NET][2]__ by _Marcin Kawalerowicz and Craig Berntson_

 A bit about my background: I am a .NET developer for almost 5 years (3 of them full time).
 I am familiar with Visual Studio 2003 up to 2010, TFS 2005 and 2008, SVN and SourceSafe.
 I am very interested in using the right tools to speed up development and increase software quality.